 If we receive more suitable applicants than we can accommodate, we may create a short waiting list.
 Wait-listed applicants will be notified individually.
 We’ll post updates here.

-All-inclusive tuition is $825.
+All-inclusive tuition is $985.
 This fee covers all lodging, food, beverages and instruction.
-Transportation to and from the Mountain Research Station is your responsibility, but you’ll have an opportunity to coordinate travel to and from the station with other attendees.
+Transportation to and from the Mountain Research Station is your responsibility, but you’ll have an opportunity to coordinate ride shares to and from the station with other attendees.

 To reserve your spot, your payment must be received within 30 days of acceptance.